comsyslab/VentSysSimulator/README.md

 on 23-10-2015.

 ## Content
-- aggregayed-nehavsim-loads/: Folder containing a a CSV file per each household load generated from the BehavSim csv files using aggregated_behavsim.py
+- aggregayed-behavsim-loads/: Folder containing a a CSV file per each household load generated from the BehavSim csv files using aggregated_behavsim.py
 - household-loads-behavsim/: Folder containing all CSV files generated with BehavSim
 - results/: Folder containing the simualtion results (configuration of the different buildings and output variables)
 - aggregate_behavsim.py: Code that gets as input the CSV files generated in BehavSim and aggregates all appliances loads per households.
 - simulator.py: Main simulator with all classes definition and execution of the environment.
 - dr_controller_test.csv: File containing the control actions scheduled by the demand response controllers (from, to, relative pressure setpoint)
-- IndoorCo2Gen24h.csv: File containing the indoor CO2 generation per each hour in Grundfos Dormiotry Lab required by the indoor CO2 model
+- IndoorCo2Gen24h.csv: File containing the indoor CO2 generation per each hour in Grundfos Dormiotry Lab required by the indoor CO2 model (parameter G in CO2 model)
 - stable-req.txt: File containing all required Python packages to run the simulator

 ## Requirements